 Related Post: Healthy Make-Ahead Holiday Breakfast Ideas

 Everyone is different and will love different things.
-So, here are additional activities to consider for your blank Christmas activity calendar:
+So, here are additional advent activities to consider for your blank printable Christmas calendar:

 - Put up holiday decorations – Make a whole night with fun food too!